 While masks restrictions start to relax in some places, it’s not likely that mask-wearing while traveling will go away any time soon.
 According to the Centers for Disease Control CDC, “if two people are both wearing surgical masks that are knotted and tucked flush to the face — or if both are wearing a cloth mask over a surgical mask — exposure to viral particles is cut by more than 95%.”
 These findings should be incentive enough for you to keep your masks on while traveling in close quarters.

 A Vaccine passport, also known as a COVID-19 Immunity passport, may be required for international travel.
+This is already required in the EU, but hasn’t been approved for worldwide use yet.
 This would provide border entry officials with digital proof that a traveler has received the COVID-19 vaccination.

-While the U.S., the UK and the European Union are all considering some type of digital verification of immunization, it’s far from a done deal.
+While the U.S. and the UK are all considering some type of digital verification of immunization, it’s far from a done deal.
 Proponents say that a certification system could help revitalize tourism and the economy more rapidly.
 But the possibility of digital immunity passports raise particular concerns for rights advocates that argue the requirement will leave travelers from countries with limited access to the vaccines behind.

 Domestic travel will bounce back

-It’s time for U.S. travelers in the landlock Midwest to start ‘California Dreamin’.
-Travel industry experts predict that domestic travel will experience a late summer surge in 2021.
+It’s time for U.S. travelers in the landlocked Midwest to start ‘California Dreamin’.
+Travel industry experts predict that domestic travel will be the popular choice amidst 2021 travels.
 Traveling within the borders of your home country drastically reduces the threat of health concerns like COVID-19 and doesn’t require the stiff safety and security measures of international travel.
 But restrictions can vary city-by-city so be sure to keep up to date with the latest from your home city and your destination.

 Though domestic travelers should be covered by medical insurance purchased in their country, there may be rare exceptions.
 States, for instance, may not accept insurance from certain carriers.
 Be sure you know what your insurance covers for before you leave on your trip.
 Buying trip insurance, which can cover things like lost baggage and certain prepaid expenses due to trip delays or changes, is a smart option even when traveling domestically.